idogut3/20581-Biological_Computation-TheOpenUniversityCourse/README.md

 ### 2. Compute the fitness of each chromosome in the population using the fittness function.
 #### In our case I defined the fitness function of each Methuselah i to be
 #### $$fitness(i) = \sum_{generation}^\text{(all generations)} cellsAlive(generation)$$
-### 3. Calculate the probabilities of choosing the i'th configuration to be a parent (of another descendent configuration)
+### 3. Calculate the probabilities of choosing the i'th configuration to be a parent (of another descendent configuration), using a normalisation function
 ### $$P(i) = \frac{fitness(i)}{\sum_{k \, \text{(all solutions k)}} fitness(k)}$$

 ### 4. Choose 2n parents using the probabilities we calculated.